 - Find relevant email newsletters to sponsor

-- Share it with your own networks in your group chats, masterminds, LinkedIn messages, Slack groups, and other communities
+- Share it with your own network in your group chats, masterminds, LinkedIn messages, Slack groups, and other communities

-Prizes, especially relevant or generous ones, are big registration drivers for any event.
+Prizes, especially relevant or generous ones, drive high registration for any event.
 Deliverr went above and beyond at Discoverr by offering $15,000 in prizes for Deliverr users, such as free storage, free deliveries, and free inbound shipments (where you send inventory into the Deliverr network to fulfill).

-We randomly awarded a live attendee in each session with one of six prizes, which encourages registrants to join live.
-I measured this by sending out a poll at a random time during each webinar to find out who were active attendees.
-Anyone who answered the poll would be eligible to win.
+We randomly awarded a live attendee in each session with one of six prizes, which encouraged registrants to join live.
+I measured this by sending out a poll at a random time during each webinar to find out who were the active attendees.
+Anyone who answered the poll was eligible to win.

 Since the poll was in a different tab from the Q&A section (the default for people joining the webinar), I flashed a slide in each presentation that asked attendees to switch over and answer the poll to be eligible for the random drawing.

-Tip: Use FullStory and heatmaps to see where people are clicking around your website.
-This was useful for me to see which registration button was getting clicked the most.
+Tip: Use FullStory and heatmaps to see where people click around your website.
+This was useful for me to see which registration button was clicked the most.

-The big goal of this event was to highlight the multi-channel opportunity.
-To do that, the $15,000 in Deliverr credit was a good start to help sellers grow their business, but not geared toward channel expansion.
+The overarching goal of this event was to highlight the multi-channel opportunity.
+While the $15,000 in Deliverr credits was an effective method to help sellers grow their business, it wasn’t geared toward channel expansion.

-Our data-driven business development and strategist Justin Rezende put together a First-10 promotion wherein every Deliverr merchant who attends the conference live can get their first 10 orders on a newly activated channel fulfilled for free.
+Our data-driven business development and strategist, Justin Rezende, put together a First-10 promotion wherein every Deliverr merchant who attended the conference live could fulfill their first 10 orders on a newly activated channel for free.

-This was a great way to get merchants to take advantage of the multi-channel opportunity.
-We’ve seen merchants boost their profits exponentially with each channel they add, and the First-10 promotion would help them see it too.
+This was a great way to encourage merchants to take advantage of the multi-channel opportunity.
+We’ve seen merchants boost their profits exponentially with each channel they add, and the First-10 promotion would help them see it, too.

 Lessons in executing an event

-There are a few things we did during the planning and organization stages that helped us during execution.
-Here are lessons around that.
+A few things we did in the planning and organization stages helped us during execution.
+Here are those lessons.

-We had someone from the Deliverr team on each session to introduce the speakers and work as moderators for the panels.
-To ensure clear sound and good lighting from their end, we sent them some key pieces of equipment beforehand.
+We had someone from the Deliverr team on each session to introduce the speakers and moderate the panels.
+To ensure clear sound and favorable lighting at their end, we sent them some key pieces of equipment beforehand.

-Here are a few suggestions for audio and visual equipment you can check out.
-The list includes the items we used, online recommendations, and suggestions from a digital producer team I work with.
+You can peruse a few suggestions for audio and visual equipment below.
+The list includes the items we used, online recommendations, and suggestions from a digital producer team I worked with.

 Audio